Carglglz/upydev/DOCS/Documentation.md

 ```
 $ upydev adc_config -po 39 -att 3

-Pin 39 configurated as Analog Input with ATTN_11DB attenuation
+Pin 39 configured as Analog Input with ATTN_11DB attenuation
 ```

 #### aread

-to read from an analog pin previously configurated
+to read from an analog pin previously configured

 ```
 $ upydev aread